Analyzing Southern Missouri Bancorp (SMBC) & Its Rivals

-Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it contrast to its peers?
-We will compare Southern Missouri Bancorp to similar companies based on the strength of its risk, profitability, earnings, institutional ownership, analyst recommendations, valuation and dividends.
+Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it compare to its rivals?
+We will compare Southern Missouri Bancorp to similar companies based on the strength of its risk, dividends, profitability, valuation, institutional ownership, analyst recommendations and earnings.

+This table compares Southern Missouri Bancorp and its rivals’ net margins, return on equity and return on assets.

+Southern Missouri Bancorp has a beta of 0.99, meaning that its share price is 1% less volatile than the S&P 500.
+Comparatively, Southern Missouri Bancorp’s rivals have a beta of 0.78, meaning that their average share price is 22% less volatile than the S&P 500.

 Insider & Institutional Ownership

-50.1% of Southern Missouri Bancorp shares are owned by institutional investors.
-Comparatively, 38.6% of shares of all “Savings institutions, except federal” companies are owned by institutional investors.
-15.1% of Southern Missouri Bancorp shares are owned by insiders.
-Comparatively, 7.4% of shares of all “Savings institutions, except federal” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+50.1% of Southern Missouri Bancorp shares are held by institutional investors.
+Comparatively, 38.6% of shares of all “Savings institutions, except federal” companies are held by institutional investors.
+15.1% of Southern Missouri Bancorp shares are held by insiders.
+Comparatively, 7.4% of shares of all “Savings institutions, except federal” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This is a breakdown of recent ratings for Southern Missouri Bancorp and its peers, as provided by MarketBeat.com.
+This is a breakdown of current ratings for Southern Missouri Bancorp and its rivals, as provided by MarketBeat.

 |Sell Ratings